Creator guide

 Workflow naming and versioning for creators who do not want revision chaos later

-Decision page for repeatable production systems
+For repeatable production systems

 Learn workflow naming and versioning for creators.
+Keep drafts, revisions, and approved branches understandable as projects evolve.

 Reduce confusion across iterationsMake approved branches easier to spot